alexcarron/watchlist/README.md

 3. Start the development server using `npm run dev` or `yarn dev`
 4. Open your web browser and navigate to `http://localhost:3000`

-## Contributing

-Contributions are welcome!
-If you have any ideas or bug fixes, please submit a pull request.

 ## License

 This project is licensed under the MIT License.